MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 Does the math above imply that a hologram will always be created, or is this one cat hologram just an incredible coincidence?

-Well you see, I've discovered a truly marvelous proof of this, which this website's margin is too narrow to contain.
+Well you see, I've discovered a truly marvelous proof of this, which this website's margin is unfortunately too narrow to contain :)